Roman influence in Caucasian Albania: Client state

 Successively, Vespasian was determined to restore and reinforce the full authority of Rome in the Caucasus as far as the Caspian Sea.
 He probably founded a Roman town called Laso, recently rediscovered inside the actual city of Ganja.

 Despite the growth of Roman influence, Albania never ceased to remain in commercial, ethnical, and cultural contact with Persia, but with Trajan in 114 AD Roman control over Caucasian Albania was nearly complete, with top social levels fully Romanized.

 During the reign of Roman Emperor Hadrian (117–138), Albania was invaded by the Alans, an Iranian nomadic group.
 This invasion promoted an alliance between Rome and the Albanians that was reinforced under Antoninus Pius in 140 AD.
 Sassanians occupied the area around 240 AD but after a few years the Roman Empire regained control of Caucasian Albania.

 Indeed, in 297 the Treaty of Nisibis stipulated the re-establishment of the Roman protectorate over Caucasian Iberia and Caucasian Albania, but fifty years later Rome lost the area that since then remained an integral part of the Sassanian Empire for more than two centuries.

 In the late sixth century, the territory of Albania became again an arena of wars between Sassanian Persia and the Byzantine/Eastern Roman Empire.
 During the third Perso-Turkic War, the Khazars (Gokturks) invaded Albania, and their leader Ziebel declared himself Lord of Albania in 627 under the Roman Heraclius rule, levying a tax on merchants and the fishermen of the Kura and Araxes rivers, which was "in accordance with the land survey of the kingdom of Persia".
 The Albanian kings retained their rule by paying tribute to the regional powers.

 Caucasian Albania was later conquered by the Arabs in 643, during the Muslim conquest of Persia.

 Stone inscription from Legio XII Fulminata

-The presence of a detachment of the Legio XII Fulminata at a distance of some kilometers from the shores of the Caspian Sea, in Gobustan National Park, near Qobustan (69 km south of Baku) is attested by an inscription drawn up between 83 and 96 AD in the reign of Domitian.
+The presence of a detachment of the Legio XII Fulminata at a distance of some kilometres from the shores of the Caspian Sea, in Gobustan National Park, near Qobustan (69 km south of Baku) is attested by an inscription drawn up between 83 and 96 AD in the reign of Domitian.
 This is one of the most eastern places reached by Roman legions.

 In 75 AD, XII Fulminata was in Caucasus, where Emperor Vespasian had sent the legion to support the allied kingdoms of Iberia and Albania.